 Although the load moment of inertia can be calculated from the weight and structure of the mechanisms, doing so is very troublesome and calculating it accurately can be very difficult with the complex mechanical structures that are used these days.
-With moment of inertia estimation, you can get an accurate load moment of inertia simply by operating the Servomotor in the actual system in forward and reverse a few times.
+With an estimate of the moment of inertia, you can obtain an accurate load moment of inertia simply by running the Servomotor in the actual system in a forward and reverse direction a few times.